tarantool/cartridge-cli/README.rst

 * ``--postinst`` (used for ``rpm`` and ``deb`` packages) is the path to the file that contains post install script for the RPM and DEB packages.

+* ``--fd-limit`` is the maximum count of open file descriptors in the systemd unit template for stateboard, default value is 1024.

 Example of file with package dependencies:

 .. code-block:: text